Assemblée des francophones fonctionnaires des organisations internationales

 The Assembly was founded in The Hague in 2007 by representatives of the United Nations (UN), the International Court of Justice (ICJ), the International Criminal Court (ICC), the Organisation for the Prohibition of Chemical Weapons (OPCW), the European Space Agency (ESA), Europol and Eurojust, it is now represented in 57 international organisations.

-The objective of the AFFOI is to defend linguistic, cultural and conceptual diversity within in the functioning of international organisations.
+The objective of the AFFOI is to defend linguistic, cultural and conceptual diversity in the functioning of international organisations.

 The AFFOI has offices in cities with high density of international organisations -The Hague, New York City, Washington, Geneva, Luxembourg, Brussels, Addis Ababa.
 Its headquarters are located in The Hague, Netherlands.